sayeda-tahmina/CUET-Hall-Seat-Allocation-Project/README.md

-# Hostel-Management-System
+# Hall Seat Allocation System
-A system built for hostel room allocation for our College(NIT Calicut) as a part of DBMS Course.
+A system built for hall seat allocation for our university.

-### For more details regarding the system please refer to SDD, SRS, UserManual of the system in Documentation folder.